clusterinthecloud/xmas-workshop/README.md

    storage to cluster-in-the-cloud, and benchmark the performance of different storage solutions.

-You are free to choose one of these workshops, or to continue your work from day 1 to compile, profile, optimise and benchmark your application across a range of different AWS hardware.
+You are free to choose any one of these hackathons, or to continue your work from day 1 to compile, profile, optimise and benchmark your application across a range of different AWS hardware.